 Stockholm is a great place to be professionally and personally.
 In the end, I have decided to move back to central Europe mainly due to personal reasons but still keep in touch with many people I got to know in Sweden.

-In my current role I am a member of the core team building the first Slovak Health Technology Assessment (HTA) agency.
+In my role I am a member of the core team building the first Slovak Health Technology Assessment (HTA) agency.
 HTA agencies are key regulatory bodies acting at the interface of policy, academia and industry.
 Their output is utilized by policy makers to make informed decisions on pricing and reimbursement of drugs, medical devices or other medical interventions.

 We are a multidisciplinary team currently working on spinning the agency out of the Ministry of Health whilst also conducting HTA itself.
 I am able to amalgamate the expertise I acquired so far for what I would consider greater good.

-As one could expect in the current pandemic situation, we are pretty busy.
+As one could expect in the pandemic situation, we were pretty busy.
 It could be anything from reviewing a drug reimbursement dossier, legislative or planning activities or a plethora of different ad-hoc (also COVID-19 related) projects.
 Building an HTA agency is one of the key healthcare milestones set by the current government and we do get a lot of local support as well as support from other HTA bodies from around the world.
-For instance, I have recently personally contributed to the qualitative assessment of procured syringes and needles utilized in the COVID-19 vaccination.
+For instance, I have personally contributed to the qualitative assessment of procured syringes and needles utilized in the COVID-19 vaccination.

 My studies at KI have not only provided me with a degree from a top-notch university, great professional and personal network but also a very unique expertise.
 I remember in one of our last classes a representative of one of the companies some of my classmates have done their practical placements at told us: ”I don’t think you realize how good you are.”
 The mix of scientific and commercial acumen and people who are able to use both sides effectively are actually very rare.
 This is definitely a unique selling point of Bioentrepreneurship graduates.